 In a sea of millions of photos, how do you make yours stand out?
 Taking nice images means more than just having a good phone with a good camera.
 You need to understand the basics of photography to make the most out of the increasingly powerful camera technology being integrated into smartphones.

 Read on for some useful tips and tricks to take good pictures with your Android phone.
-Whether you want to document your baby’s development, take good photos during events, or create a foodie blog, there are a few things you have to keep in mind to improve your phone photography skills.
+Whether you want to document your baby’s personal development, take good photos during events, or create a foodie blog, there are a few things you have to keep in mind to improve your phone photography skills.

 Tip #1: Keep Your Camera Lens Clean and Clear.